 - 1. The Commission shall award funding of \$6,602,422 from the CASF to the Karuk Tribe for its Klamath River Rural Broadband Initiative Project as described in the Discussion section and summarized in Appendix A of this Resolution - 2.
-The program fund payment of \$6,602,422 for this unserved / underserved project shall be paid out of the CASF fund in accordance with the guidelines adopted in D. 12-02-015, including compliance with CEQA. - 3.
-Payments to the CASF recipient shall be in accordance with Section IX of Appendix A of D. 12-02-015 and in accordance with the process defined in the "Payments to CASF Recipients" section of this Resolution. - 4.
-The CASF fund recipient, The Karuk Tribe, shall comply with all guidelines, requirements and conditions associated with the CASF funds award as specified in D.12-02-015 and must submit the FCC Form 477, as specified in Resolution T-17143. - 5.
+The Karuk Tribe shall post a performance bond equal to the total CASF grant as specified in Section V, item #20, in Appendix 1 of D.12-02-015. - 3.
+The program fund payment of \$6,602,422 for this unserved / underserved project shall be paid out of the CASF fund in accordance with the guidelines adopted in D. 12-02-015, including compliance with CEQA. - 4.
+Payments to the CASF recipient shall be in accordance with Section XI of Appendix 1 of D. 12-02-015 and in accordance with the process defined in the "Payments to CASF Recipients" section of this Resolution. - The CASF fund recipient, The Karuk Tribe, shall comply with all guidelines, requirements and conditions associated with the CASF funds award as specified in D.12-02-015 and must submit the FCC Form 477, as specified in Resolution T-17143. - 6.
 The KRRBI middle mile network shall be made available for wholesale access to other potential CASF grantees at reasonable rates and terms.
 These reasonable rates shall be at cost.